 iii- Economic Overview:

-⦁ Egypt’s economic advantage include its large domestic market, diversified economic base, favorable trade relations with major partners (EU Association Agreement-GAFTA-COMESA)* and geographic location.
-A process of fiscal reform is well under way following a 3 year plan with the IMF, a long-awaited legal framework aimed at attracting new investment is already in place, a Mediterranean gas finds promises to nearly double the nation’s gas reserves.
+⦁ Egypt’s economic advantage include its large domestic market, diversified economic base, favorable trade relations with major partners (EU Association Agreement-GAFTA-COMESA) and geographic location.
+A process of fiscal reform was successfully concluded following a 3 year plan with the IMF, a long-awaited legal framework aimed at attracting new investment is already in place, a Mediterranean gas finds promises to nearly double the nation’s gas reserves.

 ⦁ Over the last 15 years, Egypt has been undergoing a transformation into an increasingly market-oriented economy.
 It currently holds lower-middle-income status.
 While there is substantial potential to push the country towards middle-income status, GDP growth rates were stalled – first by the global economic crisis and then by political instability.
-Nevertheless, the economy grew at a rate of about 5.3% in FY 2017/18 and 4.2% FY 2016/17.
+Nevertheless, the economy grew at a rate of about 5.3% in FY 2017/18.

 ⦁ The economy has a significant degree of diversification.
 Manufacturing is the biggest industry, accounting for 16.6% in FY 2015/16.
 This is followed by wholesale and retail trade (12.9%) and the extractive industries (12.8%).
 While the country has limited arable land, agriculture still comprises a key part of Egypt’s economic make-up.
 In 2015 it accounted for 11.2% of GDP.

 ⦁ Other important contributors to the economy, beyond a public sector that accounts for approximately 11.2% of GDP, are construction (4.8%), and transportation and storage (4.3%).
 Tourism has traditionally played a significant role in the country’s economy.